Oxford Brookes University

 'Passport days' is developed and delivered by Oxford Brookes University.

-Activity type: virtual workshops
+Activity type: On-campus event OR a set of virtual workshops

 Year groups: year 10

 On-campus: Passport Day runs from 9.30am – 2.30pm at Oxford Brookes University, Oxford.
 The sessions can accommodate up to 40 students, giving them the opportunity to tour the university and take part in activities which explore various aspects of higher education.